cabloy/zova/zova-docs/guide/start/quick-start.md

 $ zova :create:project projectName
 ```

-1. Directly execute `cabloy` on the command line to create a project named `projectName`
+1. Directly execute `zova` on the command line to create a project named `projectName`
 2. The command line will output a list of templates, and the currently provided templates are as follows:

    - zova + antdv